 This overview of the “digital transformation” concept leads to the following conclusions:

 Digital transformation impacts the whole business model of the company and various stakeholders.
 Therefore, different business processes can undergo digital transformation.

 Core business processes focus on delivering value to customers.
 Supporting business processes enable core business processes and have various internal and external stakeholders.
 Finance business processes are an example.
 Key stakeholders of finance processes are finance staff, management, owners, and external supervisory bodies.

-- Various businesses can utilize only those technologies that better match their value propositions to different stakeholders’ groups.
+Various businesses can utilize only those technologies that better match their value propositions to different stakeholder groups.

 Why should a company need “digital transformation”?

-These drivers again demonstrate that various stakeholder groups realize benefits from the digital transformation of corresponding business processes.
+These drivers again demonstrate that various stakeholder groups benefit from the digital transformation of corresponding business processes.